GerryDazoo/Slinger/README.txt

-!!!
-The current code only supports the Slingbox 350/500  :-(.
-But I'm working on it !!!
+Version 2.0,0
+This now supports the 350/500/M1/Solo and probably the Pro and ProHD but I don't have a Pro/ProHD box to verify.
+The Solo will work.

+You can select what type of slingbox you have with the sbtype= entry in the config.ini file.

 You'll need your SlingBox admin password. "https://newwatchsecure.slingbox.com/watch/slingAccounts/account_boxes_js"

 Bonus: The HTTP streaming server can server out mutliple simultaneous streams so more than one person can see the Sling content at once.
-An integrated RTSP server should not be hard to do.

 The web-based remote control is yet another huge hack to get something working quickly.
 Uses "Flask", definately can be made prettier.
 You can tweek the look in the [REMOTE] section of the config.ini file.
 You can insert any valid HTML between the buttons and change the button and text style.

 To watch your slingbox use a media player that supports http streaming.
-I've tested VLC, OBS studio, ffplayer and mxplayer. http://your_ip_address_or_FQDN:your_port_number/slingbox your_port_number defaults to 8080 but you can override that with the port= entry in the config.ini file. i.e. http://192.168.1.10:8080/slingbox
+I've tested VLC, OBS studio, ffplayer and mxplayer. http://your_ip_address_or_FQDN:your_port_number/slingbox your_port_number defaults to 8080 but you can override that with the port= entry in the SERVER section of config.ini file. i.e. http://192.168.1.10:8080/slingbox

 Note: The first time you run the server it will connect to the web to download a file with the proper encryption keys for you sling box.
 I'll try to intergrate that code as some point to remove this step.
+You python interpreter will need the "requests" module installed to make this work.

 To access the Remote control functionality use the same IP address and port number but replace slingbox with Remote into any ol' web browser. i.e. http://192.168.1.10:8080/Remote